HomeGuidesAPI Reference

 Snippet of the Monitoring Topic Protocol Buffer file

 The below snippet of Monitoring topic .proto file contains the supporting messages and enumerators used by other events in the Monitoring topic.
-To see the entire file check out Aruba Central's Streaming API page and download the protocol buffer file for Monitoring topic.
+To see the entire file check out HPE Aruba Networking Central's Streaming API page and download the protocol buffer file for Monitoring topic.

 message IpAddress {